annika-modi/hsa-web-app/README.md

-Health Savings Account App
+# Health Savings Account App

-Project Description
+## Project Description

 The HSA App is a simple and secure application for managing a Health Savings Account (HSA).
 It provides a clean, modern interface for users to create an account, deposit funds, issue a virtual debit card, and perform secure transactions.
 The app demonstrates a basic, yet robust, user flow for a personal finance application.

-Features
+##Features

-Account Creation: Users can create a new HSA account with a unique ID and a starting balance.
+**Account Creation**: Users can create a new HSA account with a unique ID and a starting balance.

-Fund Deposits: Seamlessly add funds to your HSA to cover future medical expenses.
+**Fund Deposits**: Seamlessly add funds to your HSA to cover future medical expenses.

-Virtual Card Issuance: Issue a virtual debit card linked to your account for secure online transactions.
+**Virtual Card Issuance**: Issues a virtual debit card linked to your account for secure online transactions.

-Transaction Validation: Simulate a transaction at a merchant and have it validated against the account's available balance and rules.
+**Transaction Validation**: Simulate a transaction at a merchant and have it validated against the account's available balance and rules.

-Simple Navigation: A clear user interface with back and reset buttons for an intuitive experience.

-🛠️ Technologies Used
+## 🛠️ Technologies Used
-Frontend: React.js
+**Frontend**: React.js

-Styling: Custom CSS for a modern, healthcare-themed design.
+**Styling**: Custom CSS for a modern, healthcare-themed design.

-State Management: React's useState hook for simple, effective state management.
+**State Management**: React's useState hook for simple, effective state management.

-Backend Communication: axios for making API calls to a Python backend.
+**Backend Communication**: axios for making API calls to a Python backend.

-🚀 How to Run the App
+## 🚀 How to Run the App
 To run this application, you need to set up both the frontend and a Python backend.

-Backend Setup
+## Backend Setup

 Make sure you have Python installed.